Last updated: January 06, 2025

 Other factors that determine how much home equity loan you can get

-While your equity, LTV, and CLTV are the major determining factors for how much you can borrow on a home equity loan, lenders also consider your credit score, income, and debt-to-income ratio.
-Every lender weighs these factors differently, so it’s important to understand them before you apply for a loan.
+While your equity, LTV, and CLTV usually determine how much you can borrow on a home equity loan, lenders may also consider your credit score, income, and debt-to-income ratio.
+Every lender weighs these factors differently, so you should understand them before you apply for a loan.

 Credit score